Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 ![Data page components.
 Image](screenshot-data-page-components.png "Data page components")

-For fields that should not be editable (name and age), the 'Read only' option must be selected:
+For fields that should not be editable (name and age), tick the 'Read only' option:

 ![Read-only setting](screenshot-readonly-setting.png "Read-only setting")

-A 'Submit' button has been added for the form:
+Settings for the 'Submit' button:

 ![Submit button settings.
 Image](screenshot-send-inn-button-settings.png "Submit button settings")